aishwaryapenumarthi/VSDSRAM/README.md

 <img align="center" width="900"  src="/Prelayout_Simulations/SNM_CURVE.png">

-Calculated  value for above curve is  0.59 .
+Calculated  SNM value for above curve is  0.59 .

 ### **2. Read mode :**
 WL=1 ==> Aceess transistors will be on.